ridge/tectonic-redocly/getting-started/rks/rks-gs.md

-# Getting Started with Ridge Kubernetes Service
+# getting-started with Ridge Kubernetes Service

 Ridge Kubernetes Service (RKS) offers a fully certified managed Kubernetes service that enables customers to deploy and manage clusters across the Ridge network of partners.